This documentation explains how to use NEMO: the Next Energy Modeling system for Optimization.

 - Least-cost optimization of energy supply and demand

-- Support for multiple regions and regional trade
+- Support for regional models with endogenously simulated trade

 - Modeling of energy storage